+Lennar Corporation is a diversified real estate company headquartered in Miami, Florida and publicly traded on the New York Stock Exchange under the symbol LEN.
 Lennar Corporation started as a Dade County, Florida homebuilder in 1954 and currently reports that it is one of the largest homebuilders in the United States with operations in Arizona, California, Colorado, Florida, Illinois, Maryland, Minnesota, Nevada, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia, West Virginia, and Wisconsin.
 2018 marked the twenty-first year Lennar Corporation has operated in the Sacramento area.